Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 The month-end close is where financial reality meets financial reporting.
 Done well, it gives leadership a clear and trustworthy picture of the business.
 Done poorly, it produces numbers that look credible but do not actually reflect what happened — and those inaccuracies compound quietly until they surface at the worst possible time: during an audit, a fundraise, or a board meeting where someone asks a question the CFO cannot confidently answer.

 A balance sheet reconciliation checklist is the structured process that closes the gap between those two outcomes.
 It is the systematic verification that every account on your balance sheet is supported by documentation, that the numbers match their source records, and that any differences are identified, explained, and resolved.
-This guide covers all eight account categories that require reconciliation, how to sequence and schedule them, the mistakes that reliably derail the process, and the automation layer that makes a month-end close something your team does in hours rather than days.
+Below you'll find all eight account categories broken down step by step: what to check, how often, and what the red flags look like, through to the automation layer that turns a multi-day scramble into a routine close.

 A balance sheet reconciliation is the process of verifying that the balance reported in each account on the balance sheet matches the underlying transactions, sub-ledgers, or external statements that support it.
 For each account, you confirm that: